luyumei/luyumei/README.md

 ○ from 🇨🇳 and living in the UK

-○ MSci Data Analytics finalist 👨‍🎓
+○ MSci Data Analytics graduate 👨‍🎓

-○ love traveling around the world 🌎
+○ love travelling around the world 🌎

 ○ play various musical instruments 🎹 🎻
 <!--